 Many campsites, understandably, don’t allow dogs unless they’re on the leash or tethered while at the tent.
 You may want to use a tie-out stake beside the tent, so your dog can move around without breaking any rules.

-You shouldn’t leave your dog tied up unattended though.
+You shouldn’t leave your dog tied up unattended when camping though.
 They could easily get stolen or distressed.
 Heat stroke is also a real danger in hot weather.

 I always take a long line on multi-day camping trips.
 This is a soft, extra long, slightly thinner leash without a handle that is useful for giving my dog more freedom in spaces she can’t be let off.
 It only works in open spaces as it can easily become tangled around trees or other obstacles, and you need to be mindful of other people and dogs (you don’t want to trip anyone up!)